- Debris in the fan intake / impeller path

 Common Causes

-- Main filter is blocked restricting airflow
+- Main filter blocked, restricting airflow

-- Fine dust packed inside internal duct
+- Fine dust packed inside the internal duct

 - Fan motor bearing wear under heavy cycles

-- Aftermarket consumables altered airflow load
+- Aftermarket consumables altering airflow load

-- Firmware threshold detects unsafe fan behavior
+- Firmware detecting unsafe fan behavior

 Most fixes happen in the first 3 steps.